2015 Guru Granth Sahib desecration controversy: Sikh diaspora

 On 19 October 2015, about 1000 Canadian Sikhs held a candlelight vigil in British Columbia to mark their protest against the desecrations and the police action in Punjab.
 Canadian Minister Rob Nicholson said that the media blackout and police action against peaceful protestors was appalling.
 Some symbols of the separatist Khalistan movement were displayed at the meeting.

 On 22 October 2015, a group of Sikh protesters gathered in front of the Indian High Commission in central London to protest the events in Punjab.
 A small group of protesters turned to violence and a policeman was injured.
 About 20 protesters were arrested and charged with affray.
-In the USA, several Sikh organisation, including American Sikh Council (ASC), North American Punjabi Association (NAPA) and Indian National Overseas Congress (INOC), condemned the desecration and killing of the protesters.
+In the US, several Sikh organisation, including American Sikh Council (ASC), North American Punjabi Association (NAPA) and Indian National Overseas Congress (INOC), condemned the desecration and killing of the protesters.
 They urged the central and state governments to bring the culprits to justice.